SeshagiriSriram/Devops/README.md

 # add Google DNS server
 nameserver 8.8.8.8
 ```
-In addition, for minikube to run properly in WSL2 under rootless docker, make the following changes to %USERPROFILES%\.wslconfig
+In addition, for minikube to run properly in WSL2 under rootless docker, make the following changes to %USERPROFILE%\.wslconfig

 ```
 [wsl2]